FIFA says wrong to stop Iran activists in World Cup stadiums

-NICE, France (AP) — FIFA says it was wrong for people campaigning for women to be allowed into Iranian soccer stadiums to be removed from a Women’s World Cup game in France.
+NICE, France (AP) — It was wrong to remove people campaigning for women to be allowed into Iranian soccer stadiums from a Women’s World Cup game in France, FIFA said Tuesday.

 Stadium security officials intervened in Grenoble during Saturday’s game between New Zealand and Canada when they spotted T-shirts campaigning for women’s rights in Iran.

+“FIFA believes that the message to allow women into football stadiums in Iran is a social, not political, matter and so the message on the front of the T-shirts worn by two fans is not against the FIFA rules, which rules always need to be applied with a sense of proportion,” FIFA said in a statement Tuesday.
-In a statement to The Associated Press, FIFA says the “fans should not have been asked to remove their T-shirts or to leave the stadium by local security.”

-FIFA is pledging to “do its best to ensure that any similar situations do not occur at future matches during the competition.”
+“As such, in this specific case, the fans should not have been asked to remove their T-shirts or to leave the stadium by local security, even if there were other messages on the back of their T-shirts.
+FIFA will do its best to ensure that any similar situations do not occur at future matches during the competition.”

+Women have been mainly prohibited from attending men’s games and other sports events in Iran since the 1979 Islamic revolution.

+A partial exception came in November when hundreds of Iranian women, who were separated from male supporters, were allowed into the Azadi Stadium in Tehran to watch the Asian Champions League final.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports